 "Well, still, can Charlie see something on the server we don't want him to during a shared desktop session?"
 He sees only what you choose to let him see during a shared desktop session.
 If you do show him something confidential, or give him access to your servers, of course he will keep that information completely confidential.
 And again, he's happy to complete an NDA agreement as well if you'd like.

 "How will we talk?"
-While we'll do the screen-sharing via Connect (visit carehart.org/help when he tells you), we can speak by phone (Charlie is happy to call you, or can provide a number for you to call him if you prefer) or via VOIP, including within Connect, or using Skype, Google Talk, etc. And it's no problem to have multiple folks on your end join in from different offices or locations for both the sreen sharing and phone call(and you're free to record the phone or screensharing session if you'd like.)
+While we'll do the screen-sharing via Zoom (link shared when we setup the meeting),or we can use anything else you like.
+We can also speak by phone (Charlie is happy to call you, or can provide a number for you to call him if you prefer) or via VOIP, including Skype, etc. And it's no problem to have multiple folks on your end join in from different offices or locations for both the sreen sharing and phone call(and you're free to record the phone or screensharing session if you'd like.)

 What is the typical approach used?
 How is time spent?
 (Show/hide details)

 - Review the most significant problems that have been identified by the customer, such as outages, poor performance, etc.

 - Identify (together) the available diagnostics that may help provide explanation/evidence of their cause (as found in app server diagnostics as well as those in the web server, and database server if needed), or in additional monitoring tools if available (FusionReactor, VisualVM, New Relic, Ste24x7, etc.) and their alerts.